cvilaplana/SH-TBL/README.txt

 	- clusterProfiler 4.10.1
 	- org.Hs.eg.db 3.18.0
 	- biomaRt 2.58.2
+	- IOBR 0.99.0

 R is maintained by an international team of developers who make the language available through the web page of The Comprehensive R Archive Network.
 This web page provides the instructions for downloading and using R (https://rstudio-education.github.io/hopr/starting.html).

 #  Analysis workflow R - scripts

 * script1.R - Required for figures 2b, 3a and 3b.
 DEG determination and compartment enrichment analysis.
-* script2.R - Required for WGCNA processed generated modules, corresponding Qusage enrichment, and transcription factor analysis.
+* script2.R - Required for WGCNA processed generated modules, corresponding Qusage enrichment, CIBERSORT and transcription factor analysis.

 * somefunctions.R - Required to run script1.R